 - Improves Engagement: Visually appealing slides keep the audience focused and engaged.

-Key Factors to Consider When Choosing color Palette for PowerPoint
+Key Factors to Consider When Choosing Color Palette for PowerPoint

 1. Understand Color Psychology